 Here you will find programs for women, men and family victims of domestic violence.
-This list was updated in October 2012 and considered the only updated and most comprehensive list of domestic violence resources within the county of Sacramento.
-Included are hotlines for immediate assistance and you can look at the Emergency Shelter for Men list for other safe place options.
+This list was updated in October 2013 and considered the only updated and most comprehensive list of domestic violence resources within the county of Sacramento.
+Included are hotlines for immediate assistance or other safe place options.
 We have included domestic violence resources for statistical research and organizations to help you become involved in advocating against domestic violence.
 You are encouraged to read Dance with Danger.
 Also, read what Sandra Orozco-Stapleton and Erin Pizzy have said and advocated about for all victims of domestic violence.
 Society would greatly benefit if organizations, websites and state-of-minds would remove language such as "women of abuse" and include men, women and children of abuse.

 After you find the help you need, you may also want to sign up on the waiting list for these shelters